 - Increases speed of recovery in post-surgical patients

-- Maintains preservation of muscle, joint and nerve condition in older and post-surgical patients during period of recovery
+- Maintains preservation of muscle, joint and nerve conditions in older and post-surgical patients during the period of recovery

 - Positive psychological effects thereby improving and prolonging quality of life

 Goals of therapy